fadhilsaheer/fadhilsaheer/README.md

-# Hello World !! 😉
+# Hello World 👋

-My name is **Fadhil** 😎 a student who loves to sit in front of a computer and loves to learn and do new stuffs 😋
+My name is **FADHIL** a professional idiot who loves to bring his useless ideas to life 😄

-I love to create projects with my ideas and hard work 💪 and delete it when the project completes 😉

-I know it is time waste but for programmers ... 😁

 <br>
 <br>